dabit3/building-a-subgraph-workshop/README.md

   - User
 ```

-Next, update the `dataSources.mapping.eventHandlers` to include only the two handlers we have defined:
+Next, update the `dataSources.mapping.eventHandlers` to include only the following two event handlers:

 ```yaml
 eventHandlers: